Check your tenancy agreement

 Repairs and inspections

-Your landlord is responsible for repairs and gas safety checks each year even if this is not in your agreement.
+Your landlord is responsible for repairs and gas safety checks even if this is not in your agreement.

 Inspecting the property

-You should be given at least 24 hours' written notice if your agreement does not say how much notice you get.
+They should give you at least 24 hours' written notice if your agreement does not say how much notice you get.

 Example term: Inspecting conditions